PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 ## Leaderboard Request Script

 This script is designed in several parts which are tied into the separate stages that the python program will go through.
-The script is designed this way so that you use the program to test multiple endpoints, Leaderboards, and Partitions instead of hard-coding all these parameters.
+The script is designed this way so that you use the program to test multiple endpoints, Leaderboards, and Partitions, instead of hard-coding all these parameters.

 The callback script will have the following steps: